 Alok A. Khorana, MD

-Dr. Khorana serves on the American Society of Clinical Oncology (ASCO) Clinical Practice Guidelines Panel, the ASCO Scientific Program Committee and the GI committees of the Southwest Oncology Group and American College of Surgeons Oncology Group.
-He is current chair of the International Society on Thrombosis and Haemostasis Scientific Subcommittee on Hemostasis and Malignancy and has previously served as a member of the US Pharmacopoeia Oncology Expert Committee.
-Co-editor of the book Cancer-Associated Thrombosis: New Findings in Translational Science, Prevention and Treatment, Dr. Khorana’s scientific work has been published in a variety of scientific journals, including Journal of Clinical Oncology, Blood, Clinical Cancer Research, and Archives of Internal Medicine.He is an associate editor of the journal Cancer Investigation and has co-authored chapters in multiple textbooks including Cecil Essentials of Medicine and DeVita’s Cancer: Principles and Practice of Oncology.
-Dr. Khorana’s fiction and creative nonfiction works have been published in the Bellevue Literary Review and Health Affairs and selected for Best American Medical Writing 2009.
+Dr. Khorana is past chair of the American Society of Clinical Oncology (ASCO) Clinical Practice Guidelines Panel (CPGC), chair of ASCO CPGC’s Pancreas Cancer Working Group, and co-chair of the ASCO Guidelines Panel on Resectable Pancreas Cancer.
+He also serves on the ASCO Scientific Program Committee and multiple ASCO guideline panels.
+He is past chair of the International Society on Thrombosis and Haemostasis Scientific Subcommittee on Hemostasis and Malignancy.
+In addition, he has previously served as a member of the US Pharmacopoeia Oncology Expert Committee.
+Dr. Khorana has been published in a variety of journals including New England Journal of Medicine, Journal of American Medical Association (JAMA), Journal of Clinical Oncology, Blood, Journal of the National Cancer Institute, Clinical Cancer Research, PLoS One, and JAMA Internal Medicine.He has co-authored chapters in multiple textbooks including Cecil Essentials of Medicine and DeVita’s Cancer: Principles and Practice of Oncology, and isco-editor of the book Cancer-Associated Thrombosis: New Findings in Translational Science, Prevention and Treatment.

 Dr. Khorana’s clinical and translational research programs focus on predictive factors and drug development in gastrointestinal cancers and cancer-associated thrombosis and has been funded by grants from the National Cancer Institute, the National Heart, Lung, and Blood Institute, the Porter Family Fund, the Scott Hamilton CARES Initiative, and the V Foundation.